originrose/lazy-map/README.md

 You might prefer to use `->?LazyMap` instead of `->LazyMap`.
 The only difference is that `->?LazyMap` acts as the identity function if you pass it a map that is already lazy.
-This prevents nested lazy maps, which are not inherently wrong but could be bad for performance if you nest them thousands of layers deep.
+This prevents nested lazy maps, which are not inherently wrong but which could be bad for performance if you nest them thousands of layers deep.

 There are also some utility functions for dealing with lazy maps.
 You can use `force-map` to compute all of the values in a lazy map.